lidofinance/dual-governance/docs/specification.md

 #### Preconditions

 - MUST be called by the `governance` address.
+- The proposal MUST have been previously submitted.
+- The proposal MUST NOT have been cancelled.
-- The proposal MUST already be submitted.
+- The proposal MUST NOT already be scheduled.
 - The post-submit timelock MUST have elapsed since the proposal submission.

 ---